Car production dips slightly in April as exports fall

 Britain's car market has outperformed those of its neighbours in recent years, with sales returning to pre-recession levels and production rising, albeit by less than expected due to weaker than anticipated exports.

-Cooling demand in China, Britain's biggest non-EU export market in 2014, has hit manufacturers including Jaguar Land Rover, owned by India's Tata Motors (TAMO.NS), while in Russia, Britain's third-biggest non-EU market, demand tumbled after the imposition of sanctions over the crisis in Ukraine.
+Cooling demand in China, Britain's biggest non-EU export market in 2014, has hit manufacturers including Jaguar Land Rover, owned by India's Tata Motors, while in Russia, Britain's third-biggest non-EU market, demand tumbled after the imposition of sanctions over the crisis in Ukraine.

-But despite the sluggish performance of key overseas markets, the SMMT still forecasts rising British output over coming years, thanks to new models due to roll off the production lines at the likes of Honda (7267.T) and BMW (BMWG.DE).
+But despite the sluggish performance of key overseas markets, the SMMT still forecasts rising British output over coming years, thanks to new models due to roll off the production lines at the likes of Honda and BMW.

 "Manufacturers across the country are poised to see yet more growth following multi-billion pound investments and, providing global markets perform well, output is on track to reach record levels in the next few years," SMMT Chief Executive Mike Hawes said.